ansys/pymechanical-stubs/README.rst

 Overview
 --------

-PyMechanical Stubs generates ``__init__.py`` files from assembly files in the Ansys Mechanical Product to create python files that can be used for autocomplete with PyMechanical.
+PyMechanical Stubs generates ``__init__.py`` files from assembly files in the Mechanical application to create python files that can be used for autocomplete with PyMechanical.
 Stubs are generated for each version of Mechanical, starting with 2024 R1.

 ``clr-stubs`` generate Python stubs for .NET assemblies using pythonnet.
 These stubs are intended to be used by the autocomplete engine of editors like Atom, Sublime, and VS Code, as well as